linux

 dhcpcd --version

-Gets the host information (IP address, routes, etc) from a DHCP server and configures the network interfaces.
+Gets its host information (IP address, netmask,DNS server etc) from a DHCP server and configures its network.

-If the hostname is currently blank, (null) or localhost or force_hostnam is TRUE ,
+If the hostname is blank, (null) or localhost or force_hostname is TRUE, sets the hostname.

 Then waits for the lease renewal time, renews its lease and reconfigures, ….